 Tear apart and throw away plastic packaging bags so that nobody, especially children, can play with them.
-Possible risk: suffocation.
+Possible consequence: suffocation.

-Appliance NOT accessible to the general public, install it in a secured area, protected from easy access.
+Appliance NOT accessible to the general public, install it in a secured area, protected

 This unit, both indoor and outdoor, is suitable for installation in a commercial and light industrial environment.